Bipolar Disorder Treatment at Promises

 About 40% of people with bipolar disorder receive another diagnosis first and may go years before the illness is correctly identified.
 About one in three people diagnosed with depression may actually have bipolar disorder.
 Nobody knows exactly what causes bipolar disorder, but several factors may contribute to the onset of the illness, including:

-- Environment: Traumatic events like the death of a loved one, physical or emotional abuse, job loss, even moving can contribute to bipolar disorder risk.
+Environment: Traumatic events like the death of a loved one, physical or emotional abuse, job loss, and even moving can contribute to bipolar disorder risk.
 Substance abuse also increases the risk.

 Symptoms of Bipolar Disorder